olexandr-konovalov/gapdays2014/index.md

 If you would like to attend, please [register](/register).
 This helps us with planning the workshop.

-The workshop will take place the RWTH Aachen.
+The workshop will take place the RWTH Aachen University.
 Information about the exact location, travel directions and information about hotels can be found on [the location page](/location).